Dr. Kasia Dutkowska

 Outside work

 Although I never pursued a career in the arts, I still have a deep love for it.
 I specialize in urban and street photography, and my work has been featured on album covers, articles, and promotional materials.
-Some big names like Samsung, Polaroid, and the Danish Architecture Centre have even shared my photos on social media.
-When I'm not taking pictures, I'm an audiophile who loves architecture and design.
+Some big names like Samsung, Polaroid, and the Danish Architecture Centre have shared my photos on social media.
+When I'm not taking pictures, I'm a melomaniac who loves architecture and design.
 I'm also really into mindfulness practices and try to promote mental health whenever I can.

 Research